 Every year, Eid el Kabir happens on the tenth day of Dhul Hijja, which is the twelfth month in a Muslim lunar calendar.
 This means that there is no set date for it and it changes every year.
 Muslims across the world celebrate it at the same time, no matter where they are.
 While the holiday itself is just one day, the festivities can last as long as a week, but most often it is 2-4 days.

-In 2018, Eid el Kabir falls on Tuesday, August 21, so you have a little over a week to plan your celebration accordingly.
-That said, in Nigeria, the public holiday of Eid el Kabir is on August 22, so that you know what date you should save in your calendar.
+In 2020, Eid el Kabir falls on Thursday, 30 July, so you have a little over a week to plan your celebration accordingly.

 What is Eid el Kabir?

 READ ALSO: Public holidays in Nigeria in 2018

 If all that we have said in the previous section is news to you and you actually know next to nothing about Eid el Kabir, do not worry, we can tell you more about this holiday.
 While it is mostly known as Eid or Id el Kabir in Nigeria, you might also see it being called Eid al-Adha.
 Either way, it means ‘Feast of Sacrifice’, as a reference to Ibrahim’s sacrifice of Ishmael on Mount Moriah.